mgi166/hipchat_searcher/README.md

 ## Usage

 `hipchat_searcher` search for a regular expression the words that you specify.
+In the specifications of the [hipchat api](https://www.hipchat.com/docs/apiv2/), `hipchat_searcher` search of the upcoming 100 comments.

 * Search the words in all room
+   * But it searches ALL the room that user know, so there may be heavy.

 ```
 hps word